dips400/peasys-python/README.md

 [![Build Status]()
 [![Coverage Status]()]()

-The Stripe Python library provides convenient access to the Stripe API from applications written in the Python language.
-It includes a pre-defined set of classes for API resources that initialize themselves dynamically from API responses which makes it compatible with a wide range of versions of the Stripe API.
+The Peasys Python library provides convenient tools for interacting with the Peasys service.

 ## Documentation